jsantoro10/jsantoro10.github.io/_cases/nycbest.md

 ---
 layout: case
-title: nonna
+title: nycbest
 description:
-  - For a growing restaurant chain like Nonna’s with three locations throughout NYC, a **dedicated mobile app** seemed like a natural next step.
-  - We aimed to provide its customers with a quick way to **easily order and pick up** fresh, high quality Italian dishes in the midst of their busy schedules.
+  - NYC’s Best is an animal shelter with three locations in New York City.
+They are dedicated to rescuing, rehabilitating, and finding forever homes for homeless and abandoned cats, dogs, and rabbits.  - We aimed to provide its customers with a quick way to **easily order and pick up** fresh, high quality Italian dishes in the midst of their busy schedules.
+  - We aimed to provide its patrons with a quick way to **easily find and adopt a pet**.
 nextPage: NYC's Best
 overview:
-  deliverable: Dedicated mobile app
+  deliverable: Responsive website
   roles:
     - Concept
     - Research
     - Visuals
     - Interaction
-  duration: Sept - Dec 2022
+  duration: Dec 2022 - Feb 2023
-  tool: Figma
+  tool: Adobe XD
-  problem: Finding a restaurant with **good food**, **loyalty discounts**, and **reliable order estimates** is challenging for customers with unpredictable schedules in NYC.
+  problem: Available pet adoption websites have cluttered designs that **aren’t fully responsive, inefficient** or **unusable browsing features**, and **confusing information architecture**.
   solution:
-    tag: Create a dedicated mobile app with...
-    examples:
-      - example: Quick Pickup Ordering
-        image: solution1.svg
-      - example: Loyalty Discounts
-        image: solution2.svg
-      - example: Reliable Order Estimates + Tracking
-        image: solution3.svg
+    tag: Design a user-friendly responsive website by providing **clear navigation** and offering a **fast, efficient** pet search and adoption application process.
 research:
   description: To understand the users I was designing for and their needs, I conducted qualitative research through a **competitive audit**, **interviews**, **personas**, and **storyboarding**.
   questions: